Blazemeter/helm-crane/README.md

 ## [8.0] Changelog:

+- 1.0.1 - The AUTH_TOKEN can now be inherited from a secret [4.7]
-- 1.0.0 - Now supports mock service deployment to this kubernetes based crane installation
+- 1.0.0 - Now supports mock service deployment to this kubernetes based crane installation [4.6]
-- 0.1.3 - Supports configuration for non_proviledge container deployment, also added a license
+- 0.1.3 - Supports configuration for non_proviledge container deployment, also added a license [4.5]
 - 0.1.2 - Supports Proxy, CA_certs as an additional configuration of Blazemeter crane deployment
 - 0.1.1 - Support proxy as an additional configurable aspect of Blazemeter crane deployment
 - 0.1.0 - Supports standard - vanila Blazemeter crane deployment (no proxy or CA_Bundle configurable)